nicklemmon/recipes/_recipes/greek-pasta-with-tomatoes-and-white-beans.md

 review:			5

 #=== Stuff for the Sidebar ===#
-cooktime:		40 minutes
+cookTime:		40 minutes
-numserved:		6
+numServed:		6
 source:			http://allrecipes.com

 #=== Stuff for the ingredients list ===#